 Consult a professional contractor before moving ahead with your HVAC purchase.
 When you’re ready, here are two 5-ton systems from two reputable manufactures to look at and compare side by side.

 In an aging-in-place remodel, the electrical system, controls, and back-up power provisions are all important considerations.

 To make sure your electrical system is safe and accessible, keep these tips in mind:

 - Proper grounding and circuit protection are essential

-- Breaker panels should be in accessible locations
+- Breaker panels should be in easily-accessible locations

 - Ground fault circuit interrupters should be installed in potentially hazardous locations